Our Expert Guide to Travelling in Vietnam During Tết Holiday

 This New Year ain’t January 1st though…

-It changes every year and goes by the lunar calendar but is generally from mid January to mid February.
-This year (2019) it’s on February 5th and the official national holiday runs for about a week afterwards.
+It changes every year and goes by the lunar calendar but is generally from mid-January to mid-February.
+This year coming (2020) it’s on January 25th and the official national holiday runs for about a week afterwards.
 This link has scheduled dates for the coming years.
 Also, to those of you interested in the zodiac we’ll be moving into the year of the pig .

 Despite there being only 5 days of official holiday everyone is in party mode for at least a week before and after.
 This makes visiting Vietnam during Tết a whole different experience to other times of the year.
 When we were there in 2017 the Vietnamese New Year’s Day was January 28th however the whole country began to slowly shut down from Christmas onward.